 Approved vehicle access for fire fighting shall be provided to all construction or demolition sites.
 Vehicle access shall be provided to within 100 feet (30 480 mm) of temporary or permanent fire department connections.
 Vehicle access shall be provided by either temporary or permanent roads, capable of supporting vehicle loading under all weather conditions.
 Vehicle access shall be maintained until permanent fire apparatus access roads are available.

 Key boxes shall be provided as required by Chapter 5.

-Required means of egress and required accessible means of egress shall be maintained during construction and demolition, remodeling or alterations and additions to any building.
+Required means of egress shall be maintained during construction and demolition, remodeling or alterations and additions to any building.

 An approved water supply for fire protection, either temporary or permanent, shall be made available as soon as combustible material arrives on the site.

 In buildings required to have standpipes by Section 905.3.1, not less than one standpipe shall be provided for use during construction.
 Such standpipes shall be installed prior to construction exceeding 40 feet (12 192 mm) in height above the lowest level of fire department vehicle access.
-Such standpipes shall be provided with fire department hose connections at locations adjacent to stairways complying with Section 3311.1.
-As construction progresses, such standpipes shall be extended to within one floor of the highest point of construction having secured decking or flooring.
+Such standpipe shall be provided with fire department hose connections at accessible locations adjacent to usable stairways.
+Such standpipes shall be extended as construction progresses to within one floor of the highest point of construction having secured decking or flooring.

 Where a building is being demolished and a standpipe is existing within such a building, such standpipe shall be maintained in an operable condition so as to be available for use by the fire department.
 Such standpipe shall be demolished with the building but shall not be demolished more than one floor below the floor being demolished.